Clark State Scholars

 -

-College students who tutor Scholars should do so on school grounds or Clark State grounds.
+College students, mentors, or any Clark State Foundation Staff whom tutor Scholars should do so on school grounds or Clark State grounds.

 -